typelevel/sbt-typelevel/docs/customization.md

 `TypelevelScalaNativeGitHubPlugin`: Points your sourcemaps to GitHub permalinks.
 Only activated for Scala Native projects.

+### sbt-typelevel-github-actions
+`GitHubActionsPlugin`: Provides general functionality, giving builds the ability to introspect on their host workflow and whether or not they are running in GitHub Actions.

+`GenerativePlugin`: Makes it easier to maintain GitHub Actions builds for sbt projects by generating ci.yml and clean.yml workflow definition files.

+Both plugins are documented in [**sbt-typelevel-github-actions**](gha.md).

 ### sbt-typelevel-ci
 `TypelevelCiPlugin`: Sets up GitHub actions to run tests and submit dependencies for vulnerability scanning.
 You can optionally enable checks for headers, formatting, scalafix, MiMa, and scaladoc.